pscnorge/colmar/README.md

 Colour - I stuck to a grey palette in this instance Responsive design best practice - I'm not sure that the way I organised the CSS, with default styling applied and then a breakpoint for mobile, is current best practice.
 I would like to explore more about this.
-Cross-browser check; experiment with CSS Reset
+Cross-browser check; experiment with CSS Reset Typography - replace the Helvetica with something more exciting